 The header of the document (in this case the header of a

 The header of the detail area, it contain the labels of the

 columns in the detail area.

 The detail area, in this case 2 repetitions (lines) of the

 The footer of the document (commonly used for showing

 Additionally there is a page footer (not shown in this

 screenshot) which can contain, for example, the page number.

-In the same way a normal business document contains this kind of areas
+In the same way a normal business document contains this kind

-types of area:
+also the following types of area:

 One template header and footer.
-Each PDF file
+Each

-footer, however it is possible to have several
+one document footer, however it is possible to have several

 headers in one PDF file, for example if you are printing

 One page header and footer.

 These areas are printer in each page

 detail areas (optional).

 Area can have subareas.
-Each time an area is generated (added to
+Each time an area is generated

-level areas (those that are right below
+afterwards all first level areas (those that are right below

-the XML nodeproperty specifies when the
+the XML nodeproperty specifies when

-area will be generated if the element exists
+XML file.
+The area will be generated if the element exists

 repetitions of the areas will be generated.
 If the XML Node

 property is left empty, the area will be generated only

 Detail areas may have a detail area header (as in area

 number 3 in the screenshot above), this header area however

 can be removed from the PDF output (see Visible checkbox

 The delivery includes a file called order.xrewhich

 is the template used to create the above PDF file.
 This template

 The root element is called Order, under this root

 element there is a OrderHeaderelement, aOrderDetail element and a OrderSummaryelement.

 In the following screenshot you see an overview of the template

 It contains the 6 areas we mentioned above: